 How to Open a Word Document on Android

-When it comes to word processing, there’s no app better for creating and publishing documents than Microsoft Word.
-The app is nearly ubiquitous in the world of business and education alike, and while similar apps like Google Docs and Apple Pages have given Microsoft a run for their money, it’s safe to say that Word continues to lead the pack in features and usability alike.
+Microsoft Office is nearly ubiquitous in the world of business and education alike.
+While similar apps like Google Docs and Apple Pages have given Microsoft a run for their money, it’s safe to say that Word continues to lead the pack in features and usability alike.

-The downside of this, of course, is that some Word documents can’t always be easily accessed.
-If you’re trying to open a .doc file on your Android device, you may have issues running it right out of the box.
-Don’t worry—it’s actually super straightforward.
+The downside of this, of course, is that some Word documents are difficult to access depending on your OS.
+If you’re trying to open a ‘.doc’ file on your Android device, you may have issues running it right out of the box.
+Don’t worry, opening doc files is a reasonably straightforward process.
 Here’s how to do it.

-- Use Google Drive, your email, or another service to find the Word Document you’re interested in.
+- Use Google Drive, your email, or another service to find the Word document.

-- The document should open in whichever you choose.
-If you’re simply trying to review the document, opening it in Docs is fine, but if you’d like to make edits you should open it in a different app, such as Docs To Go.
+The document should open in whichever app you choose.
+If you’re simply trying to review the content, opening it in Docs is fine.
+If you’d like to make edits, you should open it in a different app, such as Docs To Go.

 Using Microsoft Word for Android